amirbenarbia/episafe/Readme.md

 /Overview:

-This project integrates an ESP32 board to collect data from a range of sensors, such as temperature, acceleration, pulse rate, and electrodermal activity (EDA).
-Once collected, the data is then transmitted via Bluetooth.
-This README provides a structured walkthrough for setting up, understanding, and executing the project.
+This code is designed to work with the ESP32 board to collect and transmit various types of sensor data.
+It captures data such as heart rate, skin conductance, object temperature, and accelerometer-gyro data.
+It also has a Bluetooth functionality that allows the ESP32 to send data to a connected Bluetooth client.

 /Features:

-- Collects temperature readings from an MLX90614 infrared thermometer.
-- Retrieves accelerometer, gyroscope, and temperature data from an MPU6050 sensor.
-- Measures heart rate using a Pulse Sensor.
-- Reads EDA values through analog pins.
-- Transmits the consolidated sensor data over Bluetooth every 10 seconds.
+-Heart rate monitoring
+-Object temperature measurement
+-3-axis acceleration capture
+-3-axis rotation (gyro) capture
+-Ambient temperature reading
+-Skin conductance (EDA)
+-Data transmission over Bluetooth

 /Hardware Requirements:

-ESP32 development board
+-ESP32 board
-Adafruit_MLX90614 (Infrared Thermometer)
-Adafruit_MPU6050 (Accelerometer & Gyroscope)
+-MLX90614 Temperature Sensor
+-MPU6050 Accelerometer-Gyro Sensor
-Pulse Sensor
+-Pulse Sensor (Analog)
-Electrodes and resistors for EDA measurement
+-LEDs for status indication

 /Software Requirements:

-Arduino IDE
+-Arduino IDE
-Necessary Arduino libraries listed in the requirements.txt file.

-/Usage:

-- Wire up all the sensors to the ESP32 as per their respective datasheets.
-- Ensure all required libraries are installed.
-You can find the list in the requirements.txt file.
+-Adafruit MLX90614 library
+-Adafruit MPU6050 library
+-Adafruit Unified Sensor library
+-BluetoothSerial library
+-Wire library

+/Installation and Setup:

-- Open the provided Arduino code in the Arduino IDE.
+-Install the Arduino IDE: Arduino IDE Download
+-Open the Arduino IDE and go to Sketch -> Include Library -> Manage Libraries.
+-Install the following libraries:
+  Adafruit MLX90614
+  Adafruit MPU6050
+  Adafruit Unified Sensor
+-Connect the hardware as per the pin configuration mentioned in the code.
-- Upload the code to the ESP32.
+-Upload the code to the ESP32 board using the Arduino IDE.
-- Open the Serial Monitor to view real-time sensor readings.
+-Open the Serial Monitor for debugging information
-- Pair a Bluetooth device with the ESP32 to receive the sensor data at 10-second intervals.

-/Code Structure:

-- Initialization: Sets up Serial communications, Bluetooth, and initializes the sensors.
-- Sensor Task: Periodically reads data from all sensors.
-- Bluetooth Task: Transmits the sensor data over Bluetooth.
-- Main Loop: Executes other tasks, in this case, it's empty and delays for 1 second.

-/Enhancements & Contributions:

-Contributors are welcome to further enhance the project by:

-- Implementing the MySensors library for a more streamlined code structure.
-- Adding more sensors or functionalities.
-- Improving data visualization or analysis.
-- Optimizing the code for energy efficiency or speed.
-- Implementing a mobile or web-based interface for real-time data visualization and analysis.
+/How to Run:

+-Power up the ESP32 board.
+-Make sure the Bluetooth client is connected.
+-The sensor data will be sent to the connected Bluetooth client at intervals.

+/Contributing:
+Contributions, issues, and feature requests are welcome! and the process for submitting pull requests to us.